-The strange but interesting story about Edward Irving, his followers known as the Irvingites, their speaking in tongues, and their setting the foundation for the modern tongues movement.
+The strange but fascinating story about Edward Irving, his followers known as the Irvingites, their speaking in tongues, and their setting the foundation for the modern tongues movement.

-Irving and his movement awoke the mystical rite of tongues from a long and purposed Protestant slumber and propelled their practice to the curiosity and intellectually inquiry of the greatest religious minds of the time.
+Irving and his movement awoke the mystical rite of tongues from a long and purposed protestant slumber and propelled their practice to the curiosity and intellectually inquiry of the most significant religious minds of the time.

 This movement accidentally helped shape the current doctrine today we call glossolalia.